shrutichapadia/CheatSheet/Git_LargeFileStorage_CheatSheet.md

       $ git push

-Note: Now you refresh github repository and you can see all your large file and for small file you can do as normally process.
+Note: Now you refresh github repository and you can see all your large file and for small file you can do as normal process.